Shopify/hydrogen-v1/docs/framework/cache.md

 ### Disabling caching

 Use the `NoStore()` caching strategy to disable caching.
-It is important to disable caching on authenticated pages.
+You should consider disabling caching on authenticated pages to prevent leaking personal identifying information.

 ### Build your own caching strategies